Music and Parenting: Tips for Balancing Safety and Support at Your Child’s First Concert

 Introduction

-Before attending the concert, it’s important to research the venue and artist to get an idea of what to expect.
-This includes the location, venue size, and the type of crowd expected to attend.
-Additionally, it’s important to research the artist to ensure their age-appropriate music and stage performance.
+Before the concert, research the venue and artist to understand what to expect.
+Check the location, venue size, and typical crowd.
+It is equally important to review the artist’s music and stage performance to confirm everything feels age-appropriate.

 B. Setting Expectations and Boundaries with Your Child